inasafe/inasafe-doc/docs/source/user-docs/application-help/reports.rst

 * **safe-logo** --- QGIS composer image, which is used for displaying the
   |project_name| logo with website url
-* **organisation-logo** --- QGIS composer image, which is used for displaying organisation logo
+* **organisation-logo** --- QGIS composer image, which is used for displaying an organisational logo;
   By default a combined supporters logo is used;
-  To use a custom logo image, set the path to your PNG file in the plugin Options dialog (see :ref:`toolbar_options` for details).
+  To use a custom logo image, set the path to your PNG file in the Options dialog (see :ref:`toolbar_options` for details).
 * **impact-map** --- QGIS composer map, which is used for displaying the impact scenario